Anarchism in Italy: Errico Malatesta

 Errico Malatesta was an important Italian anarchist.
 He wrote and edited a number of radical newspapers and was also a friend of Mikhail Bakunin.
 Partly via his enthusiasm for the Paris Commune and partly via his friendship with Carmelo Palladino, he joined the Naples section of the International Workingmen's Association that same year, as well as teaching himself to be a mechanic and electrician.
 In 1872 he met Mikhail Bakunin, with whom he participated in the International's St. Imier Congress.
 For the next four years, Malatesta helped spread Internationalist propaganda in Italy; he was imprisoned twice for these activities.

 In April 1877, Malatesta, Carlo Cafiero, the Russian Stepniak and about 30 others started an insurrection in the province of Benevento, taking the villages of Letino and Gallo without a struggle.
-The revolutionaries burned tax registers and declared the end of the King's reign, and were met by enthusiasm: even a local priest showed his support.
+The revolutionaries burned tax registers and declared the end of the King's reign, and were met with enthusiasm: even a local priest showed his support.

 In Florence he founded the weekly anarchist paper La Questione Sociale (The Social Question) in which his most popular pamphlet, Fra Contadini (Among Farmers), first appeared.
 He lived in Buenos Aires from 1885, where he resumed publication of La Questione Sociale, and was involved in the founding of the first militant workers' union in Argentina, the Bakers Union, and left an anarchist impression in the workers' movements there for years to come.

 Returning to Europe in 1889, he published a newspaper called L'Associazione in Nice until he was forced to flee to London.
 During this time he wrote several important pamphlets, including L'Anarchia.
 Malatesta then took part in the International Anarchist Congress of Amsterdam (1907), where he debated in particular with Pierre Monatte on the relation between anarchism and syndicalism (or trade-unionism).

 After the First World War, Malatesta eventually returned to Italy for the final time.
 Two years after his return, in 1921, the Italian government imprisoned him, again, although he was released two months before the fascists came to power.
 From 1924 until 1926, when Benito Mussolini silenced all independent press, Malatesta published the journal Pensiero e Volontà, although he was harassed and the journal suffered from government censorship.
 He was to spend his remaining years leading a relatively quiet life, earning a living as an electrician.
 After years of suffering from a weak respiratory system and regular bronchial attacks, he developed bronchial pneumonia from which he died after a few weeks, despite being given 1500 litres of oxygen in his last five hours.
 He died on Friday, 22 July 1932.